 - Block and allow voicemails

 - Mark as spam

 Check Your Voicemails

-Just like your desktop app, your voicemails are stored under your Inbox.
+Just like your desktop app, voicemails are stored in your Inbox.

 Tap on a voicemail to display options that include:

 - Call back

 And if you’re on the PRO or ENT Ai Voice plan, you’ll automatically see your voicemail transcription right below the audio playback options.

 Ai Voice gives you options to adjust both your inbound caller ID as well as your outbound.
 Let’s take a quick look at both.